Rick-Hoppe/vsxexport/README.md

        Added status of SecureXL Fast Accelerator
        Log information about interfaces
-1.3    Log active proxy ARP entries per Virtual System
+1.3    Log active proxy ARP entries per Virtual System 1.4    Added commands starting with "set aggregate" to export of Clish config per Virtual System
+       Log output of cpinfo -y all
+       Log output of netstat -rn (VS0)**

 This project is licensed under the terms of the MIT license.